vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 [p_n,m_n]
 ```
 then calculate `M:= m_1+m_2+...+m_n` and transfer `R x m_i / M` to party `p_i` at the end of each epoch.
+If `M = 0` (no-one incurred / received fees for a given reward account)  then nothing is paid out of the reward account and the balance rolls into next epoch.

 Metrics will be calculated using the [decimal precision of the settlement asset](????-????-market-decimal-places.md).